Introduction to PTLA

 If you are paid a piece rate, you should write down the number of pieces you made or the buckets or boxes you picked, and the piece rate of that crop.

 It is important to keep track of these things because the employer might make a mistake.
-If possible, keep a folder or envelope of your work records, including your pay stubs.
+If possible, keep a folder or envelope for your work records, including your pay stubs.
 Your paystubs are important records of the work you did.

 Housing conditions for temporary farmworkers